 Wrapping up on Attracting Diverse Talent

 Diversity in the workforce is a major concern for many in today’s day and age.
-Finding and utilizing active job boards that boast diverse candidates, pay competitive rates, and set your organization up for success in the era of remote and mobile workers will help you attract and retain diverse and top-tier talent.
+Finding and utilizing active job boards that boast diverse candidates, pay competitive rates, and set your organization up for success in the era of remote and mobile workers will help any organization attract and retain diverse and high-performing talent, with inclusive mentoring programs among them.

 “Whether you are implementing your first plan or working to improve the one you already have, diversity sourcing best practices can help you reach your goals and create a more diverse workplace.”